Yes, 80 years ago today Dad was born in the rural New South Wales town of Coonabarabran to Aubrey and Isabel Bayly.

 Happy Birthday, Dad!

 I've said it before but it's worth saying again: My brothers and I are very fortunate to have Gordon James Bayly as our father.
 He is a man of integrity, compassion, and selfless service to others.
-We experienced and witnessed such qualities growing up in Gunnedah, and they are qualities that are still very much part of our father today.
+We experienced and witnessed such qualities growing up in our hometown of Gunnedah, and they're qualities that are still very much part of our father today.

-Above: Dad as a young boy.
-He's pictured riding his tricycle at “Flodden,” his mother’s family farm in the Purlewaugh district of northwestern New South Wales, Australia.
+Above: Dad as a little boy with his parents Aubrey (Aub) and Isabel (Belle).
+This picture was taken in the early 1940s at “Flodden,” my grandmother’s family farm in the Purlewaugh district of northwestern New South Wales.

-Left: Mum and Dad, early in their courtship, in Gunnedah in the mid-1950s.
-Dad is in his band uniform.
+Above: Mum and Dad, early in their courtship, in Gunnedah in the mid-1950s.

 Above: With Dad in Sydney, circa 1980.